Calm is a feeling we often crave but also often forget we can consciously create for ourselves.

 The truth is calm is available to all of us and the more worries you find yourself having, the more you should consciously create moments throughout your day to experience calm.

-Here are the top 5 ways I create calm in my life to inspire you.
+Here are the top 5 ways I create moments of calm in my life to inspire you.